Best things to do in Stanthorpe and Granite Belt Region

 Price: $425 per person

-31 Heavenly Chocolate
+35 Heavenly Chocolate

 There aren’t many things to do in Stanthorpe with kids tastier than a trip to the Heavenly Chocolate Shop at Wisteria Cottage.
-If you’re visiting in winter, then it’s the perfect place to get warmed up with a very rich cup of European-style hot chocolate – they have over 20 different flavours to choose from!
+If you’re visiting in winter, it’s the perfect place to get warmed up with a very rich cup of European-style hot chocolate – they have over 20 different flavours to choose from!

 After a morning of bushwalking in Girraween National Park or along Quart Pot Creek, you’ll have worked up an appetite for the yummy treats, which you can enjoy outside at one of the tables by the chook pens.